valkey-io/valkey-doc/docs/manual/patterns/distributed-locks.md

 become invalid and be automatically released.

-Using *delayed restarts* it is basically possible to achieve safety even without any kind of Redis persistence available, however note that this may translate into an availability penalty.
+Using *delayed restarts* it is basically possible to achieve safety even without any kind of Valkey persistence available, however note that this may translate into an availability penalty.
 For example if a majority of instances crash, the system will become globally unavailable for `TTL` (here globally means that no resource at all will be lockable during this time).